rust-lang/nomicon/src/what-unsafe-does.md

 Unlike C, Undefined Behavior is pretty limited in scope in Rust.
 All the core language cares about is preventing the following things:

-* Dereferencing null, dangling, or unaligned pointers
+* Dereferencing null, dangling, or unaligned references or raw pointers
+* Performing out-of-bounds arithmetic for the computation of a struct/tuple field address
 * Reading [uninitialized memory][]
 * Breaking the [pointer aliasing rules][]
-* Producing invalid primitive values:
+* Producing/obtaining invalid primitive values:
-    * dangling/null references
+    * dangling/null/unaligned references
     * null `fn` pointers
     * a `bool` that isn't 0 or 1
     * an undefined `enum` discriminant
     * a `char` outside the ranges [0x0, 0xD7FF] and [0xE000, 0x10FFFF]
-    * A non-utf8 `str`
+    * a non-utf8 `str`
+    * a compound type (`enum`/`struct`/array/tuple) with an invalid field
 * Unwinding into another language
 * Causing a [data race][race]